AleksaMCode/agents-simulation/README.md

 ```java
 twoAgentsRdd = populationCopyRdd.filter(value -> value._1 == agent1Indx ? true : value._1 == agent2Indx ? true : false);
 ```
 After we calculate the total amount of aggressiveness.
-We do this by mapping the `twoAgentsRdd` in to a rdd and then we reduce it to a single double value.
+We do this by mapping the `twoAgentsRdd` in to a rdd and then we reduce it to a single value of type Double.
 ```java
 double totalAggressiveness = twoAgentsRdd.map(x -> x._2._1).reduce((x, y) -> x + y);
 ```